theraw/proxy-blocklist/README.md

 # proxy-blocklist
-Pre-ban public proxies used for L7 attacking or other spam/attacks with nginx, iptables or route.
+Pre-ban public proxies used for L7 attacking or other spam/attacks.
+Ban list prebuild available for nginx, iptables or route.

 # Nginx